alikhere/DailyNotes/README.md

 # 📝 DailyNotes

 **DailyNotes** is a modern, full-stack note-taking application built using the **MERN Stack (MongoDB, Express, React, Node.js)**.
-It offers a seamless experience for users to create, edit, delete, search, and pin important notes, ensuring an efficient and organized workflow. nt and organized workflow.
+It offers a seamless experience for users to create, edit, delete, search, and pin important notes, ensuring an efficient and organized workflow.

 **Live Demo:** [DailyNotes Web Application](https://dailynotes-alikhere.vercel.app)